Last updated: June 1, 2023

 Roadmap to Tobacco Control Legislation

 The Control of Smoking and Consumption of Tobacco Product Law was enacted in 2006, repealing the Law of the Prohibition of Smoking at the Entertainment Building Act, 1959.
 Two notifications have been issued by the Ministry of Health specifying requirements of smoke free places.
 These notifications are: (1) Ministry of Health Notification No. 5/2014, Order Stipulating the Caption, Sign and Marks Referring to the “No-Smoking Area”; and (2) Ministry of Health Notification No. 6/2014, Order Stipulating the Requirements to be Managed at the Specific Area where Smoking is Allowed.
 In addition, the President’s Office issued a letter with instructions on tobacco use in government offices.
-Ministry of Health Proclamation No. 11/2016, Order of Printing Warning Messages and Texts on the Packaging of Tobacco Products prescribes the requirements of the graphic health warnings that must appear on product packaging.
-Per the Ministry of Health Order No. 453/2021 (as amended), plain packaging of tobacco products will be required beginning January 1, 2023.
+Ministry of Health Order No. 453/2021, Order for Packaging of Tobacco Products and Printing of Health Warning Pictures and Text Statements According to the Standards (as amended) requires plain packaging of tobacco products and prescribes the requirements of the graphic health warnings that must appear on product packaging.
+These requirements replace those contained in Proclamation No. 11/2016, Order of Printing Warning Images and Texts on the Packaging of Tobacco Products.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.